Pont d'Iéna: History

-In 1807, by an imperial decree issued in Warsaw, Napoleon I ordered the construction of a bridge overlooking the Military School, and named the it after his victory in 1806 at the Battle of Jena, disregarding other names considered previously: pont du Champ-de-Mars and pont de l'École militaire.
+In 1807, an imperial decree issued by Napoleon I ordered the construction of a bridge overlooking the Military School, and named it after his victory in 1806 at the Battle of Jena, disregarding other names considered previously: pont du Champ-de-Mars and pont de l'École militaire.

-Talleyrand later had the bridge reverted to its original name under Louis-Philippe.
+During the occupation of Paris by the Allies, Prussian General Blücher wanted to destroy the Pont d'Iéna, which was named after a French victory against Prussia.
+The Prefect of Paris tried everything to change the mind of Blücher, without success, and finally went to Talleyrand asking him whether he could write a letter to the General asking him not to destroy the bridge.
+Talleyrand instead wrote to Tsar Alexander, who was in person in Paris, asking him to grant to the people of Paris the favour of inaugurating himself the bridge under a new name (Pont de l'École militaire).
+The Tsar accepted, and Blücher could not then destroy a bridge inaugurated by an Ally.
+The name of the bridge was reverted to its original name under Louis-Philippe at Talleyrand's instigation.

 The structure was designed with five arches, each with an arc length of 28 m, and four intermediate piers.
 The initial construction, the cost of which was enormous at the time, was fully financed by the State and spanned six years from 1808 to 1814.

 The tympana along the sides of the bridge had been originally decorated with imperial eagles conceptualized by François-Frédéric Lemot and sculpted by Jean-François Mouret.
 The eagles were replaced with the royal letter "L" soon after the fall of the First Empire in 1815 but in 1852, when Napoléon III ascended the throne of the Second Empire, new imperial eagles, this time by the chisel of Antoine-Louis Barye, replaced the royal "L".